Layr-Labs/eigenlayer-docs/docs/eigenlayer/overview/README.md

 ## What is EigenLayer?

 EigenLayer is a protocol built on Ethereum that introduces restaking, a new primitive in cryptoeconomic security.
-This primitive enables the reuse of ETH on the consensus layer.
-Users that stake ETH natively or with a liquid staking token (LST) can opt-in to EigenLayer smart contracts to restake their ETH or LST and extend cryptoeconomic security to additional applications on the network to earn additional rewards.
+It allows users to stake assets (Native ETH, Liquid Staking Tokens or LSTs, EIGEN token or any ERC20 token) into EigenLayer smart contracts and extend Ethereum's cryptoeconomic security to additional applications on the network.

+EigenLayer creates a shared security infrastructure where decentralized services and protocols can be built, all leveraging the same underlying economic security from Ethereum stakers.
+This approach improves both scalability and composability in the blockchain ecosystem.
+It fosters innovation by enabling newer projects to benefit from Ethereum’s robust security guarantees without having to replicate the cost-intensive process of securing their own network.

 ## Why Build with EigenLayer?